SycuroLab/metqc/README.md

 ## Raw data and list of files.

-Ensure that all data files are in a folder called `projectname/data/rawdata/`.
-You also need to have a list of sample names called `ref_files/list_files.txt` which contains the names of the samples to run the pipeline on, one sample per line.
-Sample names should include everything up to the R1/R2 part of the file names of the raw fastq files.
+Specify the location of your raw data files in the config file.
+You also need to have a list of sample names which contains the names of the samples to run the pipeline on, one sample per line.
+Sample names should include everything up to the R1/R2 (or 1/2) part of the file names of the raw fastq files.
+See `metqc_files/list_files.txt` as an example.
+Specify the name of your list in the config file.

 ## Running the pipeline on Synergy